The Disability Discrimination Act

 The Disability Discrimination Act aims to end discrimination against people with disabilities in a range of circumstances, including in employment, education and the provision of goods and services.

-For instance, if a student with a personality disorder was refused entry to college on the grounds that their disability may make them disruptive, this could be unlawful disability discrimination, unless it can be justified.
+For instance, if a student with a personality disorder was refused entry to college because of that their disability may make them disruptive, this could be unlawful disability discrimination, unless it can be justified.

 To read more information about everyday circumstances when the law applies, go to: